FLlGHT/algorithms/README.md

 I like solving algorithmic problems.

 In this repository, I decided to save for myself and share with everyone the solutions of the most interesting ones.
-Problems in the repository are divided into directories according to the programming language in which the solution is described and into directories according to the subject of the problem
+Problems in the repository are divided into directories according to the programming language in which the solution is described.

+So far the solutions are presented in Java C++ and Python.
+Inside, the solutions are divided into directories according to the subject of the problem

 This repository is also collected for the algorithmic sections of the interview and contains a set of suitable tasks of varying levels of complexity (from very simple to very hard)